Asahel-code/restaraunt_web_app/README.md

 # Restaurant app

-This is a react e-commerce project that sell foods stuffs
+This is an e-commerce project that sell foods stuffs, acts like an online restaurant

 ## Available Scripts